How to read your prescription

 What does all this mean?
 How to read your eyeglass prescription.

 So you visit your Optometrist (OD) or Ophthalmologist (OMD) and are told you need eyeglasses.
 They hand you a copy of your prescription and you take a look at it: What does all this mean?
 It might as well be written in a foreign language because it makes no sense to you.
 In a way, it is a foreign language – the language of eyes – and you just received a individualized report on YOUR eyes.
 In the hands of a knowledgeable eyeglass lab, this information will be transformed into the custom-made eyeglass lenses for your eyes, allowing you to see your best.

 There are many different ways that an eyeglasses prescription can be printed, but they will all have the same basic information.
 Here are a few examples of what your prescription could look like:

-- The prescription will have the name of the doctor prescribing the lenses, as well as their address and phone number at the least.
-It also typically lists their license number.
-It will also have your name on it.
+- The prescription will have the name of the doctor prescribing the lenses, as well as their address and phone number.
+Typically will list the doctors license number.
+Your name and address is usually listed on the prescription.

-- It will typically have the date the prescription was authorized as well as an expiration date.
-Most state’s laws state that an eyeglass prescription valid for 2 years, however most states allow for the doctor to adjust this based on their professional judgment.
+- The date of the exam and the expiration date of the prescription will be listed.
+In most states the prescription is valid for two years, however most states allow for the doctor to adjust this based on their professional judgment.

 What about the abbreviations OD, OS and OU?